Vancouver Grizzlies: Six seasons

 Every year, except the 1998–99 season, the Grizzlies played the Raptors in the pre-season Naismith Cup, held at a neutral venue in Canada.
 The Grizzlies' first official contest was against the Portland Trail Blazers; both the first game and the following game against the Timberwolves were won.
-The team followed up by losing 19 straight games, and later set the NBA single-season record of 23 straight losses in February to April (a record since bested by the Cleveland Cavaliers and Philadelphia 76ers).
+The team followed up by losing 19 straight games, and later set the NBA single-season record of 23 straight losses in February to April (a record since bested by the Cleveland Cavaliers, Detroit Pistons and Philadelphia 76ers).
 The season ended with 15 wins and 67 losses—the .196 winning percentage being the lowest in the whole league.
 The team saw an average attendance of 17,183 spectators, 14th in the NBA.

-Shareef Abdur-Rahim was selected third overall by the Grizzlies in the 1996 Draft.
+Shareef Abdur-Rahim was selected third overall by the Grizzlies in the 1996 NBA draft.
 The Grizzlies also traded for Anthony Peeler and George Lynch from the Los Angeles Lakers on July 16, 1996.
 Abdur-Rahim made an immediate impact playing for the Grizzlies, becoming the team's leading scorer while setting a franchise record of 18.7 points per game (ppg).
 He finished third in balloting for the NBA Rookie of the Year and was picked for the NBA All-Rookie First Team.
 By the end of the 1996–97 season, Abdur-Rahim led the team in scoring on 33 occasions, rebounding on 23 occasions.
 Despite these acquisitions, Brian Winters was removed as head coach after 43 games of the 1996–97 season, and replaced for the remainder of the season by Stu Jackson.
 The Grizzlies went on to win only 14 games that season, again the worst in the whole league.

 The 1997–98 season saw the hiring of Brian Hill as head coach.
 In the draft, Vancouver selected Antonio Daniels with the fourth pick.
 The team traded to get Otis Thorpe for the 2003 first-round draft pick and Sam Mack for Rodrick Rhodes.
 Both would play a single season for the Grizzlies.
 The team won 19 games, placing the sixth in the division, ahead of the Denver Nuggets, and 25th overall in the league.

 Ahead of the 1998–99 Vancouver Grizzlies season, the Grizzlies signed free agent Cherokee Parks and traded Daniels for the Spurs' Felipe López and Carl Herrera.
 In the draft, the Grizzlies selected Mike Bibby with the second overall pick.
 During the 1998–99 season, Abdur-Rahim elevated his performance with 23.0 ppg, the highest season average of his career.
 Due to the 1998–99 NBA lockout, the season was reduced to only 50 games.
 As a result, the league's average attendance dropped that season.
 Vancouver actually registered a slight increase in attendance.
 This was despite the team finishing with 8 wins and 42 losses, yielding the all-time low winning percentage of .160.